 A FAQ page is a great addition where you can provide some information to questions you commonly hear about the kinds of products and services you provide.
 This page can help elevate your online reputation setting a tone of authority with the kinds of questions and answers used here.

 Blog and News pages are great ways to promote your business and service as well as giving you an excellent venue for interacting with customers.
 If you post regularly on your Blog page and update the News about your business frequently, this helps keep customers informed and assists with building trust and a bond with them.

-A Site Map is a computer-style road map of the pages in your website.
-The Site Map is mostly used by search engines to learn what pages exists in your entire website.
+A Site Map is a computer-style road map of the pages on your website.
+The Site Map is mostly used by search engines to learn what pages exist in your entire website.